 January 2018 – April 2018

-Produce a final report within a month of the event reflecting hotel and other key expenses, a high-level summary of the event and recommendations for future events.
+A final report was produced within a month of the event containing a review of expenses, a high level summary of the events, and recommendations for future events.